pyeventsourcing/kurrentdbclient/README.md

 The optional `credentials` argument can be used to override call credentials derived from the connection string URI.

-The filtering of events is done on the EventStoreDB server.
+The filtering of events is done on the KurrentDB server.
 The `limit` argument is applied on the server after filtering.

 The example below shows how to get all the events we have recorded in the database